fjerbi/nextjs-portfolio-starter-template/README.md

 # NextJs Portfolio starter Template

-Aready to use Portfolio, made with Nextjs and TailwindCss
+A ready to use Light Portfolio, made with Nextjs and TailwindCss divided into sections, where you can put whatever you want.

 ## Installation